Searching for heavy Higgs in supersymmetric final states at the LHC: Collider analysis

 The event selection for this analysis is governed by demanding that the event must have exactly two b-jets with $p_T > 20$ GeV and $|\eta| < 2.5$.
 We veto leptons ($N_\ell=$ Number of leptons in the final state) with $p_T > 20$ GeV and $|\eta| < 2.47~(2.5)$ (for $e$ ($\mu$)) in the final state to reduce the contamination from $t\bar{t}$, $Wh$ and $pp\to \chonepm~\widetilde{\chi}_{ 2,3}^{0}$ backgrounds where the final state contains leptons.
 The light jets are required to satisfy the transverse momentum of $p_T > 20$ GeV and pseudorapidity, $|\eta| < 4.5$.
 Finally, we construct the kinematic variables to perform the cut-based analysis.
 The invariant mass of the bottom pair will peak around the SM Higgs mass and we require $90 < m_{bb} < 130$ GeV~\cite{Adhikary:2017jtu}.
 We further require at most one light jet in the final state.
 These cuts define the set of basic trigger cuts in this analysis.
 The separation in the $\eta-\phi$ plane between the two b-jets measured as $\Delta R_{bb}$ is small for the signal event since the b-jets coming from SM Higgs are boosted, while this is not the case for the SM backgrounds.
 The missing transverse energy, $\met$ is large for the signal event as compared to the backgrounds as discussed previously (see section~\ref{sec:monoz}).
 Also, we construct the azimuthal angle separation, between the missing transverse momentum, $\met$ and the two b-jet system, \textit{viz.} $\Delta \phi_{b\bar{b},\met}$.
 We show the normalised distributions of these kinematic variables after trigger cuts for the signal and the dominant backgrounds in Fig.~\ref{fig:bbplot}.
 It can be seen that $\met$ and $\Delta R_{bb}$ are very strong discriminating variables between the signal and background processes.

 With the discriminating variables ($\Delta R_{bb}$, $\Delta \phi_{bb,\met}$ and $\met$) explained above, we suggest a cut-based analysis optimising the signal over background.
 The final choice of cuts for these variables are listed in Table~\ref{tab:bbcuts}.
 As explained in the previous section, we use on the $5F$ scheme sample for performing the optimisation.
 Corresponding signal and dominant background yields after all the cuts in succession are displayed in Table~\ref{tab:bbcutflow}.
 The number of SM and susy background events corresponding to each benchmark points at the HL-LHC configuration are given in Table~\ref{tab:bbyield}.
 The final signal significance along with the signal yield is presented in Table~\ref{tab:bbsigni}.
 Here, the signal significance is slightly higher than the previous $\ell\ell+\met$ analysis (section~\ref{sec:bvetoll}).
-Since the $S/B$ ratio is very poor in this channel which reduces the significance drastically upon adding a systematic uncertainty, viz. for the 1st benchmark point $S/\sqrt{B}$ changes from $7.25$ to $0.86$ by adding a $5\%$ systematic.
+Since the $S/B$ ratio is very poor in this channel which reduces the significance drastically upon adding a systematic uncertainty, viz. for the 1st benchmark point $S/\sqrt{B}$ changes from $7.25$ to $0.86$ and from $4.7$ to $0.56$ by adding a $5\%$ systematic, in case of matched 4F, 5F $b\bar{b}H$ and NLO $4F~b\bar{b}H$ production respectively.